JosiahCastillo/Azure-SIEM-Map/README.md

 ### Step 5: Log Generation
 We will need to generate logs containing geolocation information in order for attacks to be plotted on a world map.
 To accomplish this, we will be feeding the IP addresses found in the Windows Event Manager security logs to an IP Geolocation API.
 This will return the longitude and latitude associated with the IP.
 We will then use this along with security logs to generate custom logs.

+I used PowerShell to generate custom logs and the file they're contained in.
+The script used in this lab can be found in the Scripts and Code directory in this repository.

 ![Log_Generation_1](https://github.com/JosiahCastillo/Azure-SIEM-Map/assets/47875741/e9f7072d-028f-4fa5-883d-9f2beafefbdd)

+To use the PowerShell script, I used the run menu (Windows + R) to open the PowerShell ISE and opened the script.
+Firstly, the code checks the Windows Event Viewer security logs and filters them according to the 4625 Event ID, which refers to failed RDP authentication attempts.
+Next, the script gathers the IP addresses from these logs.
+The code then uses an API key for the Ipgeolocation API to gather geolocation information after providing an IP addresses it extracted from the security logs.
+Afterwards, it creates a log file called "failed_rdp.log" and enters values containing the geolocation data returned from the API along with some other custom fields.

 ![Log_Generation_2](https://github.com/JosiahCastillo/Azure-SIEM-Map/assets/47875741/c44ebf45-3fa2-46e4-8515-6f71bad54ae9)
 ![Log_Generation_3](https://github.com/JosiahCastillo/Azure-SIEM-Map/assets/47875741/607f9cc3-13f8-43dc-8059-4f0a07b7a803)